A Brief History

 Meanwhile, the US, UK, Soviet Union, and China all had military forces nearby and ready to fight, creating a tense and dangerous Cold War situation.
 The decisiveness of Pakistan’s defeat (they lost half their population, half their Navy, a third of their Army and a fourth of their Air Force) led to a cease fire and eventually a peace treaty, though tensions have never been totally resolved between India and Pakistan.
 Both India and Pakistan have developed nuclear weapons and the means to deliver them, making the next Indo-Pakistani War a potential nuclear conflict, something we hop will be avoided.

 The shame of this situation is that the Indian and Pakistani people are ethnically and culturally basically the same people, merely separated by religion, sadly the great divider of people instead of being the great uniter.
-Will India and Pakistan have a nuclear war?
-Tell us if and when you think this might happen.
+Question for students (and subscribers): Will India and Pakistan have a nuclear war?
+Tell us if and when you think this might happen in the comments section below this article.

 Your readership is much appreciated!